 This year, we were also able to name a finalist.
 Yew San Cheah from Hong Kong will receive a $100 prize.
 His work can be found here: http://www.alexandriaquarterlymag.com/emerging-artists-writers-yew-san-cheah/?rq=yew%20san%20cheah

 Congratulations to Katherine and Yew San and a big thank you to all those who submitted.
 All of the young artists and writers sent work that was a testament to their talent and dedication and we're honored to receive it.

-Alexandria Quarterly’s Emerging Artists & Writers series was created to promote the work of young makers-of-wonder (17 years old or younger) who are discovering their voice and developing their craft.
+Alexandria Quarterly’s Emerging Artists & Writers series was created to promote the work of young makers-of-wonder (ages 13 to 17) who are discovering their voice and developing their craft.
 The idea is to highlight their talent and insight and to hopefully inspire a continued engagement with the arts.

 The Emerging Artists & Writers Award will be given annually to one series contributor to use in whatever way they feel best serves their craft--whether it's to help him/her pay for art supplies, take a class or a workshop, go to plays and performances, or put it back into his/her own community for art and writing programs.
 The recipient will be chosen by the editors and announced in June.

 If you would like to donate to the fund, you can do so at the top of this page and we'll send you a little gift as our way of saying thank you for your support!
 Below is a list of our past winners.

 Congratulations to the 2016 Alexandria Quarterly Emerging Artists & Writers Award Recipient: Farah Ghafoor!